 “Damn right it hurt!
 How could you do something so stupid?
 Even for me!
 That was so beyond dangerous, I can’t even!”

 “We all know I’m the real superhero in this relationship,” she said, and she was right.

-By that time I was crying as well.
 “How did you even find me?”

 “I have to stop him.”